Kyun Rishton Mein Katti Batti: Plot

-Story of a married couple who used to be in love and married without the permission of their parents, they had two kids;a boy and a girl, but the husband had an extramarital affair with a girl who is his boss named Samaira.
-Later the family found out about it and the son goes into depression, the wife decides to make her own name as she has sacrificed everything for her husband and kids.
+This is a story of a married couple who used to be in love and got married without the permission of their parents, they have two kids; a boy and a girl, but the husband has an extramarital affair with a girl named Samaira who is his boss.
+After the family finds out about it and the son goes into depression, the wife decides to make her own name as she has sacrificed everything for her husband and kids.